Story

 February/March 1991 | Volume 42, Issue 1

-Like most public officials, Gov. Gifford Pinchot of Pennsylvania could not answer all his mail personally.
+Like most public officials, Governor Gifford Pinchot of Pennsylvania could not answer all his mail personally.
 Much of it had to be left to aides, but not all of these realized the character of their boss.
-When a citizen wrote in 1931 to complain angrily about one of the governor’s appointments, Pinchot was not pleased to find the following prepared for his signature: “I am somewhat surprised at the tone of your letter.… It has been my aim since I became Governor to select the best possible person for each position. … I hope time will convince you how greatly you have erred.”
+When a citizen wrote in 1931 to complain angrily about one of the governor’s appointments, Pinchot was not pleased to find the following prepared for his signature: “I am somewhat surprised at the tone of your letter.… It has been my aim since I became governor to select the best possible person for each position. … I hope time will convince you how greatly you have erred.”

 The governor was not given to such mewlings and forthwith composed his own letter: “Either you are totally out of touch with public sentiment, or you decline to believe what you hear. … To say that I was not attempting to do right when I made these appointments is nonsense.
 I was doing the best I knew how, and my confidence that I did so is by no means impaired by your letter.”
 That was more like it—and more like the man too.